 The majority of travelers cannot travel freely to Kenya.
 Most visitors to the country must have a visa in order to enter.

-The Kenya eVisa is available to citizens of most countries.
+Kenya online visa is available to citizens of most countries.
 This online visa is valid for 90 days.

 Eligible foreign nationals can complete a Kenya eVisa form via the internet, which is quick and simple to do.